aws/aws-sdk-php/docs/service-s3.rst

     }

 All service operation calls using the AWS SDK for PHP return a ``Guzzle\Service\Resource\Model`` object.
 This object contains all of the data returned from the service in a normalized array like object.
-The data stored in the model can be access like an array as seen above.
 The object also contains a ``get()`` method used to retrieve values from the model by name, and a ``getPath()`` method that can be used to retrieve nested values.

 .. code-block:: php